 ‘Arbitrariness and equality are sworn enemies”.
 Explain.

 Question: ‘Arbitrariness and equality are sworn enemies”.
 Explain.
-[UPJS 2003] Find the answer to the mains question only on Legal Bites. [‘Arbitrariness and equality are sworn enemies”.
-Explain.
-Answer Equality is one of the magnificent cornerstones of Indian democracy and the Indian Constitution guarantees the right to equality vides Articles 14 to 18.
-The doctrine of equality before the law is a necessary corollary of the Rule of Law which pervades the Indian Constitution...
+[UPJS 2003] Find the answer to the mains question of Constitutional Law only on Legal Bites. [‘Arbitrariness and equality are sworn enemies”.
+Explain.]
+Answer Equality is a fundamental cornerstone of Indian democracy, enshrined in Articles 14 to 18 of the Indian Constitution.
+It ensures equality before the law and equal protection of laws for all individuals, reflecting the principle of the Rule of Law.
+The...

 Question: ‘Arbitrariness and equality are sworn enemies”.
 Explain.
 [UPJS 2003]

-Find the answer to the mains question only on Legal Bites. [‘Arbitrariness and equality are sworn enemies”.
-Explain.
+Find the answer to the mains question of Constitutional Law only on Legal Bites. [‘Arbitrariness and equality are sworn enemies”.
+Explain.]

 Answer